riscvarchive/riscv-code-size-reduction/proposals/riscv_ldst_bh_extension.rst

 Note that the registers are all in the range x8-x15 (s0-1, a0-5).
 The compiler should be aware of this restriction and optimise the register allocation to allow for these registers to be selected, so that the 16-bit encodings are selected more often.

-Also note that the code size savings above are without fixing the register allocation in the compiler, so greater savings are possible.

 Assembler Syntax
 ----------------